Aswinibishoyi/https---github.com-Aswinibishoyi-46W38-2025-Projects-Project_02-/README.md

 With these assumptions, the Turbie is reduced to a 2DOF mass-spring-damper system.
 With the above assumption a 2DOF system was create with the given matrix(M,C and K) in the input file. aerodynamic forcing on the blades is formulated as per question, where where A is the rotor area and u(t) is the wind speed at time t.
 The thrust coefficient Ct is determined from the mean wind speed U=u(t) using the look-up table defined in C_T.txt.
+The full dynamical equations for Turbie formulated with the state vector, and the forcing vector.
+By simulating Turbie's response to wind loads, the derivatives of the blade and tower deflections and their velocities at each time step determined.
+With a second Python script, these functions are called to solve Turbie for each wind speed case. y¯′(t) is passed to the scipy.integrate.solve_ivp function (along with initial conditions for y) which output the blade and tower displacements and velocities of Turbie at each time step.
+For each wind speed cases, time-marching variation of wind and the blade and tower displacements are plotted and saved in the  out put folder.
+The means and standard deviations of the blade and tower displacements for each wind speed calculated and saved within a separate text file for each TI category in the out put folder.